rblevitt99/Hello-world/README.md

 # Hello-world
-This is a repository for practicing the GitHub Flow Hey, my name is Ryan and I like thi write in this thing.
+This is a repository for practicing the GitHub Flow Hey, my name is Ryan and I like to write in this thing.